 Step 1 - Copy the URL for your data

-Paste the link GeoJSON link into the address field.
+Select JSON from the dropdown menu and then paste the GeoJSON link into the address field.
 Select Test Now to see the raw output preview.
-Next select, the API button and then select JSON from the dropdown menu.

-For many API endpoints (like Seattle's open data portal), there is a limit on how much data it can return at once - for these you will need to configure pagination, which allows us to submit multiple requests to retrieve the entire dataset.
+For many public portal API endpoints, there is a limit on how much data it can return at once - for these you will need to configure the limit parameter.
+For this dataset we set a limit for the dataset at a high value, which allows us to retrieve the entire dataset.

 Step 2 - Select all or a portion of the data